smnookin/smnookin.github.io/_posts/2015-11-12-lauren-hopkins-second-act-as-queen-of-the-gymternet.md

 During college, Hopkins spent four years as a writer and editor for the website Couch Gymnast, receiving ⅓ of the monthly ad revenue as payment.
 When the site crashed for two months in 2014, Hopkins, wanting an outlet to write, decided to strike out on her own.
 She launched [thegymter.net](http://thegymter.net/) last July.

 She spends 25-40 hours a week on the hybrid news and fan site, where she writes with both the factual, objective voice associated with mainstream news outlets and the conversational enthusiasm of an obsessed gymnastics fan.
-She has her favorite gymnasts, most notably Brenna Dowell, a member of the US national team, but strives to be objective in covering meets.
+She has her favorite gymnasts, most notably Brenna Dowell, a member of the US national team, but strives to cover meet results objectively.

 One of Hopkins' early challenges was figuring out the right tone to strike.
 Female gymnasts can start competing as early as age 5, and many peak between 14-18.
 Gabby Douglas, for example was 16 when she won the 2012 Olympic All-Around medal and Nastia Liukin was 18 when she won in 2008.